sr229/suzuhara/README.md

 If you're here requesting a plugin from our Minecraft server, please drop your PR here for the plugins directory.
 Keep in mind that your plugin must meet the following conditions:

+- It must be Fabric API (we use Fabric)
 - It must be Open Source (Please link the plugin to your PR's message.)
 - It must be prebuilt when committed to the plugins directory.